The following sections explain how you can manage the Registry using WSO2 EI Tooling.

-You can either open the Developer Studio dashboard and click Switch to registry perspective or go to Window -> Open Perspective -> Other -> WSO2 Registry.
-In this perspective you will get a WSO2 Registry Browser view.
+To open the WSO2 registry perspective, click Window > Open Perspective > Other > WSO2 Registry.
+In this perspective, you will get a WSO2 Registry Browser view.

-Select a collection, right click on it and click Add a new resource.
-You will get the same editor as you get for the collection.
-You have three ways to add a resource.
+Add a new resource.
+Select a collection, right-click on it and click Add a new resource.
+You will get the same editor as you got for the collection.
+You can add a resource in the following ways:

 - Upload content from file